 As my illness progressed, though, it became increasingly clear that conceptualizing recovery as remission was no longer serving me.
 It felt like an unrealistic target, and that wasn’t a good feeling.
 I tried to approach the issue with greater acceptance, and recognize that it’s more useful to me to conceptualize recovery as trying to live the most meaningful life that I can in spite of my illness.

-It’s been a gradual shift, but I feel more empowered by it.
+It’s been a gradual shift, but I feel more empowered by reconceptualizing what recovery would look like.
 I’m fairly sure that my concept of recovery will continue to evolve over time, but that’s probably a good thing.
 After all, my illness isn’t static, so why should recovery be?

 In these excerpts from my new book Making Sense of Psychiatric Diagnosis, some of the book’s contributors share what recovery means for them.